greggman/react-split-it/README.md

 the splitter.
 If you try it you'll see it works!

 Why it's `bad`.
-It doesn't check that we don't make any size less then 0 and it also doesn't check we don't make it less than `minSize`.
+It doesn't check that we don't make any size less then 0 and it also doesn't check we don't make it less than `minSize` but it's the simplest example.

+My hope is you should be able to implement pushing the other gutters but I have not spent any time trying.

-## Why
+## Why react-split-it?

 Because all the others were broken for me.

 `react-split` fails if you add or remove children because it's not actually a react aware solution.
 It's just a wrapper around split.js which inserts its own elements which are not part of the react virtual DOM.
 When react re-creates the elements it's managing the 2 get out of sync.

 `react-split-pane` didn't do what I want.
 I want that